-But your morning is not over just yet!
-Keep the camera handy and take a staircase down not far after seeing ‘Welcome to Brooklyn’ words painted on the ground.
+But your morning is not over just yet.
+Keep the camera handy and take a staircase down not far after seeing the Welcome to Brooklyn words painted on the ground.

-Walk North on Washington Street a few blocks until you reach one of New York City’s most popular photography locations – the Manhattan Bridge from Dumbo.
+Walk North on Washington Street a few blocks until you reach one of New York City’s most popular photography locations, the Manhattan Bridge from DUMBO.

-We tried this spot at least 3 or 4 times and couldn’t get a clear or clean shot without an army of people or cars turning up the cobbled road.
+We tried this spot at least 3 or 4 times prior to visiting at sunrise and couldn’t get a clear or clean shot without an army of people or cars turning up the cobbled road.

-Top-tip: Try taking this image from various distances along Washington Street and compress the Manhattan Bridge so it appears closer.
+Photograph Tip: Try taking this image from various distances along Washington Street and compress the Manhattan Bridge so it appears closer.